mikkelee/Gedcom-Framework/README.md

 # README #

 **Note**: A work in progress.
-Selectors may change name / appear / disappear.
-Currently, GCNodes are fully implemented; a basic implementation of GCObject and its subclasses is done.
-Most work is done in KVC/KVO & tags.json.
+Selectors & classes may change name / appear / disappear.

 A number of classes to ease GEDCOM 5.5-manipulation in Cocoa through layers of abstraction: